-The north state’s water resources meet the region’s water supply for agricultural, environmental and recreational needs.
-These resources also provide water for exports across the Sacramento-San Joaquin Delta to Southern California, the Bay Area and the San Joaquin Valley.
-They are the foundation for water supply in the state and more needs to be done to make sure these resources continue to meet multiple and competing demands.
+The north state’s water resources are California’s main supply source for residential, business, agricultural, environmental and recreational needs.
+These resources provide water for exports across the Sacramento-San Joaquin Delta to Southern California, the Bay Area and San Joaquin Valley.
+The water flowing through the northern parts of the state are the foundation of California’s economy, more needs to be done to make sure these resources continue to meet multiple and competing future demands.

-The North State Water Alliance is calling on California’s leaders to collaborate to further refine the Action Plan to include:
+North State Water Alliance is calling on California’s leaders to collaborate for the following principles:

 • Re-imagine how water should be managed in the face of a less reliable water supply and a greater threat of floods.

 • Investment from state, federal and regional agencies in infrastructure projects that increase conservation, water supply, allow for adaptive management practices, and promote species health on the lower American River.

 • A unified regulatory approach for the state’s water that recognizes future climate change realities.